 - Did the product test positive for a quarantine pest on arrival in Canada, despite certification by the exporting country?

-How does the CFIA respond to issues of non-compliance?
+How CFIA responds to issues of non-compliance

 The CFIA's authority to address non-compliance comes from the Plant Protection Act and Regulations, and the Seeds Act and Regulations as they relate to plant protection.